We are a family of aspiring authors and need your help. Please help us find our audience of like-minded souls.

 About Dog Diary and Surf Dog Mom Barb Ayers

 Surf Dog Diaries is a dog blog by Barb Ayers and her pack of surfing rescue dogs.
-Not your typical dog athletes or water dogs - we're talking basset hounds and doxies here.
-The Surf Dog team started riding waves in San Diego at Ocean Beach's Dog Beach more than 25 years ago - when dog surfing wasn’t even a sport.
-They were die-hard windsurfers and wake boarders, too.
+Not your typical dog athletes - we're talking basset hounds and doxies here.
+The Surf Dog team started riding waves in San Diego at Ocean Beach's Dog Beach almost 30 years ago - when dog surfing wasn’t even a sport.
+They were die-hard windsurfers and wake surfers, too.
 Still are.